Mr-Bossman/Android-Verus/README.md

-need to fix layout so that it scales correctly
+fix layout so it works in landscape

 fix problem with weird scrolling